meker12/commerce-channels.en/help/channel-manager/return-refund-orders.md

 * **Partial return**–If the Walmart Marketplace return request is for only some order items, update the credit memo quantity only for the items to be refunded.

 * **Return already refunded through Walmart Marketplace**–In some cases, a refund is processed on [!DNL Walmart Marketplace] before you process the return in Channel Manager.
-For example, an Commerce order is not refunded within the 48-hour refund processing window required by Walmart, Walmart automatically refunds the order.
+For example, if a Commerce order is not refunded within the 48-hour refund processing window required by Walmart, Walmart automatically refunds the order.
 When this happens, Channel Manager still synchronizes the return request to Adobe Commerce so you can process the return and issue the credit memo.
 This workflow ensures that the order detail in [!DNL Commerce] matches the order information in Walmart Marketplace.

 >[!NOTE]
 >